4.05 Family Medical Leave of Absence

 Return to Work

-The granting of Family Medical Leave of Absence will in most circumstances be followed by the employee’s return to his/her former or essentially equal position.
+The granting of Family Medical Leave of Absence will in most circumstances be followed by the employee’s return to their former or essentially equal position.
 The practical effect of this is that the department head should hold the employee's regular position anticipating the employee's return from Family Medical Leave of Absence.
 However, the department head can hire a temporary replacement for the duration of the leave.
-It is the employee’s responsibility to notify his/her supervisor of the intent to return to work at least two weeks prior to reporting back to work to facilitate planning and completion of paperwork.
-A physician’s release may be required.

 Failure to Return or Accept Employment

-An employee will be considered to have voluntarily terminated employment if he/she:
+An employee will be considered to have voluntarily terminated employment if they:

-- fails to return to work upon the expiration of the Family Medical Leave of Absence; or
+- fail to return to work upon the expiration of the approved Family Medical Leave of Absence or any extension thereof; or

-- fails to contact his/her department head two weeks prior to the end of the Family Medical Leave of Absence to request an extension ( if applicable); or
+- fail to contact their department head at least two weeks prior to the end of the Family Medical Leave of Absence to request an extension ( if applicable); or

 An employee who voluntarily terminates at the end of the Family Medical Leave of Absence for reasons listed above, will be required to return to the university the full insurance premiums paid by the university on behalf of that employee during the period of the Family Medical Leave of Absence.